 Of course, there are more types of and frameworks for User Acceptance Testing.
 I hope that, by providing you with our basic overview of 5 types of User Acceptance Testing, we shed some light into the darkness of UAT.

-I know, I just talked about User Acceptance Testing.
-Last but not least, I just wanted to give you a heads-up on Usersnap, which is our very own bug tracking and feedback tool, used by companies like Facebook, Oracle, and Google.
-Feel free to give it a try.
-It’s free for 15 days.
+Last but not least, I wanted to give you a heads-up on Usersnap, which is our very own visual user acceptance testing solution, used by companies like Facebook, Google, and Microsoft.